Lukas2020-code/TuamAC_Project/README.md

 - ### Competitions Section

-  - Introduce the user the three main competitions in which Tuam AC athletes take part during the season year (Indoor, Outdoor, Cross Contry).
+  - Introduce user the three main competitions in which Tuam AC athletes take part during the season year (Indoor, Outdoor, Cross Contry).
-  - Each event is divided by three competition types - Indoor, Outdoor and All-Ireland.
+  - Each event is divided by three competition types - Galway, Connaght and All-Ireland.

 ![Competitions section image](docs/readme-images/competitions-section.png)

 - ### Trainings Section

-  - This section is to inform the user on what days and what time there is training for children.
+  - This section is to inform the user on what days and what time there is training for childrens.
-  - It also lists the location where the training will take place with an attached map for easier finding.
+  - It also shows the location where the training will take place with a google map attached for easier finding.

 ![Trainings section image](docs/readme-images/trainings-section.png)